 Contact: Crystal, Missy or Annie for information about any of the community supported agriculture programs offered by LEAF at email@example.com

-Since LEAF Nights depend greatly on volunteers, we are always looking for more people to help out.
+The LEAF Night Community Farmers' Market depends greatly on volunteers.
+We are always looking for more people to help out.
 Please let us know if you are able to help out.

 It’s going to be another great year of LEAF!

 About Community Supported Agriculture (CSA)

 people first settled in Lakewood, they purchased their food from local